 When we are clothed in a certain way, we have high expectations.
 That is to be accepted or treated in a manner that we desire and our clothing has the power to achieve that before we speak.

-The author wrote about her fascination with Africa during her first visit to Southern Africa in early 70's.
-Of course, she did not stop there but travelled to my country Tanzania- in East Africa- where she encountered the famous African tribe- the Maasai warriors.
+The author wrote about her fascination with Africa during her first visit to Southern Africa in the early '70s.
+Of course, she did not stop there but traveled to my country Tanzania- in East Africa- where she encountered the famous African tribe- the Maasai warriors.

-Her curiosity made her travel deeper into the heart of Africa all the way to up North; she claimed it was like stepping into a complete different planet.
+Her curiosity made her travel deeper into the heart of Africa all the way to up North; she claimed it was like stepping into a completely different planet.
 Mhh!
-She encountered more diverse tribes, life styles and culture with distinguished and striking customs (in terms of) outstanding tribal costumes, remarkable hair forms, body paintings, and all sorts of decorations that she had never seen before.
+She encountered more diverse tribes, lifestyles, and cultures with distinguished and striking customs (in terms of) outstanding tribal costumes, remarkable hair forms, body paintings, and all sorts of decorations that she had never seen before.

 We often identify or send messages by what and how we wear; this is exactly what Angela Fisher encountered so evidently and powerfully may I say, in Africa.

-The language of dress is an automatic one since history of mankind.
-Before the so called 'Fashion' or civilisations, people were geographically identified through communication of their traditional costumes, hair styles, body adornment and body painting.
+The language of dress is an automatic one since the history of mankind.
+Before the so called 'Fashion' or civilisations, people were geographically identified through the communication of their traditional costumes, hairstyles, body adornment, and body painting.

 Love, Security & Family

 oozing with style & poise

 Pride & Identity